Thomas-Daugaard/BirthClinicPlanning/README.txt

 5) Go to your "Package Manager Console" and set "Package source" to "All", AND "Default Project" as "BirthClinicPlanningDB".

 6) In the package manager console, type: "update-database", to apply the included migration files to the database.
-(The DB will be created on its own)
+(The DB will be created on its own with seeded data)

 7) Ensure that the tables has been created in your local database.